nuagesdencre/CI_PracticalPython/README.md

 - [CSS Validation Service](http://jigsaw.w3.org/css-validator/)

     - I ensured my CSS had no typos, errors or incorrect uses using The CSS Validation service.
+    - I made sure all DOM elements were readable and easily accessible (i.e. no small links or buttons) on all viewports.

 - [JSHINT](https://jshint.com/about/)